Credit: @marcostorresf on Instagram

 Photo Credit: Glazed and Confused

 Glazed & Confused offers small-batch artisanal donuts in a variety of funky flavors.
-Flavors of the day are posted on the shop’s Instagram account and include fan favorites like the Lemon Drop and Raspberry Pop donut.
+Flavors of the day are posted on the shop’s Instagram account and include fan favorites like the lemon raspberry and pardon my French toast.
 With vegan and gluten-free options available, this is one spot that can satisfy any sweet tooth.
 Syracuse

 Burrville Cider Mill (Thousand Islands-Seaway)